Sorry, you need to enable JavaScript to visit this website.

 Orchestra Master (Orkestermester) is a programme that establishes school orchestras in primary and lower secondary schools.
 The objective of the programme is to develop and strengthen children’s musical and instrumental skills and competences.

 In the House Artist (Huskunstnerordningen).
 The programme strengthens the dissemination of professional art to children and young people in the 0–19-year age group.
 In the programme, a professional artist and an institution enter into a partnership.
 During the partnership, children and young people must be involved in and have active experience with an artistic process.
-The programme develops children and young people’s understanding of the artistic process and strengthens their curiosity.
-A course with a professional artist could involve a workshop, it could involve one or several art forms, the duration could be a single-day course or a whole year.
+The programme develops children’s and young people’s understanding of the artistic process and strengthens their curiosity.
+A course with a professional artist could involve a workshop, it could involve one or several art forms, and the duration could be a single-day course or a whole year.

 LMS is a non-profit organisation established in 1992 and is funded by the Danish Arts Foundation.
-It serves as a national competence centre, and besides school concerts it is the Danish development agency and creative lab in the field of professional music for children and music with children.
-It is a leading force in implementing what Unesco calls Arts Education: letting the world of art meet the world of education in a way that allows the pupils to experience, enjoy, reflect, express, and learn.
-The common goal is that children, as well as schools and art itself, benefit from the encounter.
+It serves as a national competence centre, and besides school concerts, it is the Danish development agency and creative lab in the field of professional music for children and music with children.
+It is a leading force in implementing what UNESCO calls Arts Education - letting the world of art meet the world of education in a way that allows the pupils to experience, enjoy, reflect, express, and learn.
+The common goal is that children, as well as schools, and art itself, benefit from the encounter.

 Furthermore, LMS functions as an information pool for general and specific information on school concerts and related topics.
 As such, LMS is often consulted by schools, musicians, cultural workers, municipalities, etc. In addition to this, LMS arranges an annual festival for school concerts (for more, see below) along with a range of ad hoc seminars, conferences, etc.